Meet the team

 Bryony Jones is a consultant Obstetrician and Specialist in Maternal and Fetal Medicine.
 Her NHS practice is based at Queen Charlotte’s & Chelsea Hospital.
 She practises privately at Queen Charlotte’s and at the Lindo Wing at St Mary’s.
 She provides care for women with normal and complex pregnancies including pregnancy after miscarriage, medical conditions such as hypertension and diabetes and multiple births.
 She is a specialist in pregnancy ultrasound and performing amniocentesis and CVS if needed.

-Premature Ovarian Failure and Gynaecology
+Menopause, Premature Ovarian Failure and Gynaecology

 Mr Nick Panay